-16.3 All Internal Audit reviews are reported to and discussed by the Governance and Audit Committee as this is the Committee charged with overall responsibility for governance within the Council.
+16.3 All Internal Audit reviews are reported to and discussed by the Overview and Scrutiny Committee and the Governance and Audit Committee, the latter being the Committee charged with overall responsibility for governance within the Council.

 Why is Internal Audit important?